Chobshaw/workout-logger/README.md

 # workout-logger
 A basic app to allow users to log their workouts.
-Stack: MERN.
+Uses the MERN stack.